-The International Journal of Prosthodontics, Pre-Print
+The International Journal of Prosthodontics, 6/2024

-DOI: 10.11607/ijp.8677, PubMed ID (PMID): 37824123October 12, 2023,Language: EnglishMiranda, Larissa Mendonça de / Caldas, Aparecida Tharlla Leite / Moura, Dayanne Monielle Duarte / Souza, Karina Barbosa / Assunção, Isauremi Vieira de / Özcan, Mutlu / Souza, Rodrigo Othávio de Assunção ePurpose: To investigate the effect of recycling of lithium disilicate (LD), surface treatment and thermocycling (TC) on the bond strength (SBS) to resin cement.
-Materials and Methods: Blocks of LD were made according to the recycling cycle, with 24 blocks for each strategy: Control-conventional sintering; 1R (1 recycling cycle) and 3R (3 recycling cycles).
-For the recycling groups, blocks were waxed (10x10x3mm), mounted in a silicone ring, poured with investment material, and then residues of sintered LD blocks were pressed by the lost wax technique.
-The residual LD was reused as described until reach 3R.
-Afterwards, the blocks were embedded in acrylic resin, sanded and divided (n=15) according to the factors “surface treatment” (HF20s+Silane and HF120s+Silane and Monobond Etch&Prime- MEP) and TC (with/10.000 cycles and without).
-After surface treatment, cylinders (Ø:2mm) of resin cement were made and submitted to SBS test (100KgF,1mm/min).
-Data (MPa) were analyzed by 3-way ANOVA, Tukey's test (5%) and Weibull analysis.
-Failure analysis was performed with stereomicroscope.
-Results: ANOVA revealed that all factors were significant (P=.000*).
-The group 3RMEP(105.09±19.49) presented the highest SBS among the experimental groups.
-1RHF20sTc(7.50±1.97) group had the lowest SBS, similar to the CHF20sTc(15.69±3.77), 1RHF20s(15.12±3.03), 1RHF120sTc(14.60±3.43) and 3RHF20sTc(15.65±0.97).
-The Weibull modulus and characteristic strength varied among the experimental groups (P=0.0).
+DOI: 10.11607/ijp.8677, PubMed ID (PMID): 37824123Pages 675-685, Language: EnglishMiranda, Larissa Mendonça de / Caldas, Aparecida Tharlla Leite / Moura, Dayanne Monielle Duarte / Souza, Karina Barbosa / Assunção, Isauremi Vieira de / Özcan, Mutlu / Souza, Rodrigo Othávio de Assunção ePurpose: To investigate the effects of recycling lithium disilicate (LD), surface treatment, and thermocycling on the bond strength to resin cement.
+Materials and Methods: A total of 72 tablets (10 × 10 × 3 mm) of LD were made according to the recycling cycle with 24 tablets for each strategy: control (conventional sintering), 1R (1 recycling cycle), and 3R (3 recycling cycles).
+For the recycling groups, tablets were waxed, mounted in a silicone ring, and poured with investment material, and residues of sintered LD tablets were pressed by the lost wax technique.
+The residual LD was reused as described until it reached 3R.
+Afterward, the tablets were embedded in acrylic resin, sanded, and divided (n = 15) according to the factors of “surface treatment” (hydrofluoric acid [HF] for 20 seconds [HF20s] and silane, HF for 120 seconds [HF120s] and silane, and Monobond Etch & Prime [MEP]) and thermocycling (TC; with 10,000 cycles and without).
+After surface treatment, cylinders (diameter: 2 mm) of resin cement were made and submitted to SBS test (100 kgf, 1 mm/minute).
+Data (MPa) were analyzed by three-way ANOVA, Tukey test (5%), and Weibull analysis.
+Failure analysis was performed with a stereomicroscope.
+Results: ANOVA revealed that all factors were significant (P = .000*).
+The group 3RMEP (105.09 ± 19.49) presented the highest SBS among the experimental groups.
+The 1RHF20sTc (7.50 ± 1.97) group had the lowest SBS, similar to CHF20sTc (15.69 ± 3.77), 1RHF20s (15.12 ± 3.03), 1RHF120sTc (14.60 ± 3.43), and 3RHF20sTc (15.65 ± 0.97).
+The Weibull modulus and characteristic strength varied among the experimental groups (P = .0).
 Failure analysis revealed adhesive and mixed types.
-Conclusion: The recycling of DL ceramics increases the SBS to resin cement when the ceramic is treated with HF120s+S or MEP.
+Conclusions: The recycling of DL ceramics increases the SBS to resin cement when the ceramic is treated with HF120s and silane or MEP.

 Keywords: Shear Strength, lithium disilicate, recycling.